National Safety and Quality Primary Healthcare (NSQPH) Standards

 The Commission is developing National Safety and Quality Primary Healthcare (NSQPH) Standards to assist primary healthcare services to minimise the risk of harm and improve care for patients.
 They are being developed in collaboration with primary healthcare providers, consumers, peak professional bodies, Primary Health Networks and other sector representatives.

-The Commission is currently seeking feedback on the draft NSQPH Standards.
-Feedback received will inform the finalisation of the NSQPH Standards for publication in 2021.
+Public consultation on the draft NSQPH Standards is now closed.
+The Commission is reviewing the information received, which will inform the finalisation of the NSQPH Standards for publication in 2021.

 In 2019, a preliminary consultation on safety and quality issues in primary health care was held throughout Australia between May and July.
 This involved 20 face-to-face workshops, three online workshops and an online survey for services and consumers.
 Workshops were conducted in Adelaide, Alice Springs, Brisbane, Broken Hill, Canberra, Darwin, Hobart, Launceston Melbourne, Perth and Sydney.
 A total of 211 primary healthcare providers and 105 consumers provided feedback.